Classified of Reinforced Cement Concrete Floors

 - Some joints move grouted with cement mortar doing concrete guns.

-- Such floors are economical, lightweight, soundproof, fireproof.
+- Such floors are economical, lightweight, soundproof, and fireproof.

 Timber R.C.C.
 Floors